Datum-Technology-Corporation/uvml/README.md

-# Moore.io Core IP
+# Moore.io UVM Extensions

 # About
-Moore.io's collection of RTL, DV & EDApp IP common to almost all Digital Design projects.
+Moore.io's collection of extensions and additions to UVM.